tindandelion/carnd-advanced-lane-detection-p4/README.md

 (reject abnormally curved lines, lines highly off-center);
 3. When tracking line points, keep track of points for each y-coordinate separately and reject individual points that vary too much.
+4. Apply machine learning image recognition models to detect lane lines and filter out the noise.